-9. CRM is portable – so save time on the go
+9. CRM is portable – so saves time on the go

-This has changed with the evolution of CRM on the phone, being accessibly any time, anywhere.
+This has changed with the evolution of CRM on the phone, being accessible anytime, anywhere.
 Now you can sit in your car (not moving) and dictate notes directly into CRM.
-You can use the Bing Map Connector to set your customer visits into an organised journey then send it to your phone – saving time and creating efficiencies.
-Even at home you can use your phone to create the next task after a phone call – no need to log in to the laptop if it’s not convenient.
+You can use the Bing Map Connector to set your customer visits into an organised journey and then send it to your phone – saving time and creating efficiencies.
+Even at home, you can use your phone to create the next task after a phone call – no need to log in to the laptop if it’s not convenient.

 10. CRM connects people

 As CRM evolves we can now use connectors and Middleware to make our CRM experience even wider.
 You can connect to apps, finance systems and operational systems for an even richer solution.

 Maximizer CRM can connect to Sage 50 or 200 with an app (Sage Financials Data Connector) that cuts out time spent in discussion with the Finance team – see live transactions at the touch of a button.
 The Avrion Bing Maps Connector will help you to map a journey between customers and prospects, and help you segment your contacts geographically for you with a simple interface.